LeonisX/space-trader/README.md

 ### Minor tasks

 * Need to update font sizes.
-Dump all too
+Dump all too.

 ### TODO list of Jay French